joshspicer/cosmo-workshop-wargames/README.md

 Great - at this point you should be ssh'd into the server and ready to practice some commands!
 Linux at its core is just a collection of files organized into different directories.
 Check what directory you're in by typing `pwd` (Print Working Directory).
 You can (c)hange  your working (d)irectory with the `cd` command.

-When changing directory, you can give the absolute path, or provide a relative path with `.` and `..`.
+When changing directory, you can either specify the **absolute path**, or provide a **relative path** with `.` and `..`.
 A single dot represents the current directory you are in.
 Double dots represent the parent directory.

 ```bash
 -bash-4.2$ pwd